oksanaIvchenko/feta-corpus/index.md

 ## Citation

+If you use the FETA corpus, please cite the following papers.

-For more information about the **two participant groups**, please cite:
+For more information about the participant groups and the comparison between general readers and speech and language therapy students, please cite:

 ```bibtex
 @inproceedings{ivchenko-grabar-2026-feta,